intensite/robotarm/README.md

 Future improvements ideas:
   * Save maximum limits of each axis of the arm to prevent damages to the gears.
   * Support for game controller movement.
+See: https://github.com/intensite/node_robot_ctrl
   * Wifi communication using esp8266/esp32 board.